Final Review: Problem Sets 2

 transform_strings

-that takes a list of strings and returns a new list where each string is reversed if its length is even, otherwise it should be converted to uppercase.Example Usage:
+that accepts a list of strings and returns a new list where each string is reversed if its length is even, otherwise it should be converted to uppercase.Example Usage:

 transform_strings = # define your lambda here print(transform_strings(["hello", "world", "python", "is", "fun"])) # Expected Output: ['HELLO', 'WORLD', 'nohtyp', 'si', 'FUN']